Prayer Vigil Scheduled For Fair Lawn Native Critically Burned Fighting Fatal Baltimore Fire

 Fire Lt.
-Dillon Rinaldo, whose father, Ralph, is a Fair Lawn firefighter, was with Company 4 in the Bergen County borough where he grew up before joining the Baltimore Fire Department in 2018.
+Dillon Rinaldo, whose father, Ralph, is a Fair Lawn deputy fire chief, was with Company 4 in the Bergen County borough where he grew up before joining the Baltimore Fire Department in 2018.

 Rinaldo was the most seriously injured survivor of a fire that tore through a group of rowhouses in the northwest part of the city on Thursday, Oct.
 19.